j-a-n/homematic-addon-velux/README.md

 Solder one wire to the up and one to the down button contact.
 You do not need to connect the stop contact.

-Connect each wire to an open collector output of a HomeMatic IO-module (i.e. HMW-IO-12-Sw14-DR).
+Connect the wire from each button to an open collector output of a HomeMatic IO-module (i.e. HMW-IO-12-Sw14-DR).
+Connect the ground of the remote control to the ground of the IO-module.
 Give the ouputs a descriptive name (i.e. "BATHROOM_WINDOW_UP" and "BATHROOM_WINDOW_DOWN") to be able to indentify the outputs in the later configuration.

 In order to get rid of the batteries, you can use a DC/DC converter (i.e. 7803SRC) to connect your remote control to 24V.